 Where does this gas cap surcharge appear on my electricity bill?

-It will not be differentiated, but included within the "Energy costs" section.
+You will not find it differentiated, but included in your 2022 and 2023 bills in the "Energy costs" section.